SimplyProtein Restaurant-Style Protein Tortilla Chips Now Available in King Soopers Stores

 About King Soopers/City Market

 At King Soopers/City Market, a company of The Kroger Co.
 (NYSE: KR), we are Fresh for Everyone™ and dedicated to our Purpose: To Feed the Human Spirit®.
 We are 22,502 associates who serve customers daily through a seamless shopping experience throughout Colorado and Wyoming.
 We are committed to creating #ZeroHungerZeroWaste communities by 2025.
-To learn more about King Soopers, visit its newsroom and investor relations site.
+To learn more about us, visit our newsroom and investor relations site.

 Susan Mallory